ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

 Several components utilize memory, including but not limited to:

 - Shared Cache: Stores recently accessed data pages read from Blob Storage to reduce disk I/O and accelerate data retrieval;
-- MemTables: Holds data that has not yet been flushed to SST;
+- MemTable: Holds data that has not yet been flushed to SST;
 - KQP: Executes queries and stores their intermediate results;
 - Allocator Caches: Keeps memory blocks which have been released but not yet returned to the operating system.